 About the Program

-The Common Reading Experience is a new initiative that the Office of Undergraduate Studies launched in cooperation with the Division of Student Affairs for academic year 2013-2014.
+The Common Reading Experience is an initiative that the Office of Undergraduate Studies launched in cooperation with the Divi- sion of Student Affairs for academic year 2013-2014.
 With the slogan of “One Book – Global Connections,” the Common Reading Experience (CRE) encourages students to engage in curricular and co-curricular experiences designed to enhance their critical thinking and global competency while tackling important issues.
 We want to connect students’ own questions about the world as they see it with collaborative events and lively discussions connected by a common reading.

-The university-wide common reading program seeks to unite students from across disciplines by inviting them to read and discuss together.
-The CRE Curriculum includes book integrations numerous courses, including Academic Foundations classes (SLS 2901) and First Year Composition classes (ENC 1101 & ENC 1102).
+The university-wide common reading program seeks to unite students from across disciplines by inviting them to read and discuss a common book together.
+The CRE Curriculum includes book integrations in numerous courses, including Academic Foundations classes (SLS 2901) and First Year Composition classes (ENC 1101 & ENC 1102).

 The Common Reading Program is designed to provide USF students with a common intellectual experience to generate discussion, promote critical thinking, and instill a sense of community among students, faculty/staff, and alumni.
 The USF Common Reading Program will:

 - Unite the campus community in a shared intellectual experience that generates discussions around diverse ideas, experiences, and points of view

 - Promote dialogue and connections among students, faculty, staff, and alumni

 - Expose students to issues relevant in today’s global society

 - Bridge learning experiences inside and outside the classroom